Product4 min read

 Scope is the killer

 When you're planning in your head, everything seems small.
-"It's just a dashboard with some charts."
-But a dashboard needs auth.
+"It's a dashboard with some charts."
+Then the dashboard needs auth.
 Auth needs email verification.
 Email verification needs a transactional email setup.
-The charts need data, which needs an API, which needs a database schema, which needs migrations.
-Suddenly your "simple dashboard" is a two-month project.

 The projects that ship are the ones where I ruthlessly cut scope before writing a single line of code.
-Not after I've already built half of it.
-Before.

 Time boxing works